pysam-developers/pysam/doc/installation.rst

     python setup.py install

-For compilation options, see the section on Pypi installation above.
+For compilation options, see the section on PyPI installation above.

 Requirements
 ============